rdkcentral/rdkservices/docs/api/RDKShellPlugin.md

 <a name="addKeyListener"></a>
 ## *addKeyListener*

 Adds a key listener to an application.
 The keys are bubbled up based on their z-order.

 ### Events

- No Events.
+No Events

 ### Parameters